“A 16th-century palace with modern interiors in the heart of Palma's lively historic quarter”

 Referred to as S, M, L and XL, rooms are priced according to size; we recommend the L and XL rooms (the S rooms are only for single occupany and the M ones a bit cramped).
 The better rooms overlook the plunge pool and patio; those at the front of the hotel overlooking the narrow lane can be darker.
 Both can be a bit noisy so bring ear plugs if you're a light sleeper.
 The best room is the XL with Terrace which has its own terrace overlooking the rooftops.
 All have satellite TV and a minibar (hidden away in specially designed fabric cabinets), hairdryer and air-conditioning.
 Individual safety boxes are available at reception.

 The interiors and furnishings were designed by Hans J. Pahl, whose attention to detail and unique style won it a place in several 'design hotel' books back in the day.
-However, it hasn't really moved with the times and when we revisited in 2012, it looked a little dated.
+However, it hasn't really moved with the times and when we revisited recently, it looked a little dated.
 Still clean and functional, but the wrought ironwork used for bedside tables, lamps and drinks cabinet all seemed a bit yesteryear.
 Bathrooms also felt tired and spartan, with a lack of bathrobes or toiletries.
 It is still very pleasant, just not hip these days.

 - Air conditioning